Prem Nazir: Popular film genres

-Two popular film genres initiated by Prem Nazir are the C.I.D series and the Vadakkanpattu series.
+Two popular film series initiated by Prem Nazir are the C.I.D series and the Vadakkanpattu series.
 The former is a group of investigative films by P. Venu in which Nazir played James Bond like protagonists.
 In most of these movies Nazir teamed with Adoor Bhasi, a famed comedy actor who would accompany Nazir characters in investigations.
-These hit mainstream popularity with the trendsetter Lanka Dahanam and are perhaps the single most popular movie series in Malayalam film history.
-The waves created by this movie series continue in Malayalam cinema, arguably to this day.
 C.I.D.
 Nazir directed by P. Venu, has inspired numerous adaptations and similar series like for example popular CBI series with Mammootty in the lead and a satirical CID series of Mohanlal-Sreenivasan team.
-Other inspired films are C.I.D Unnikrishnan starring Jayaram and C.I.D Moosa with Dileep in the lead.
+Other inspired films are C.I.D Unnikrishnan starring Jayaram.

-Another popular film series starring Nazir was a series of movies based on Vadakanpaattu which are part of the traditional folklore of Kerala.
+Another film series starring Nazir was a series of movies based on Vadakanpaattu which are part of the traditional folklore of Kerala.
 These are tales of martial warriors spread over generations through folk songs.
 Although the series may have been initiated by Sathyan's title role in Thacholi Othenan, the trend was continued long after his demise with Nazir in the lead, playing various other characters from Vadakkanpattu.
-Nazir later teamed with other actors like Jayan, Shankar, Mammootty, Jayaram and Mohanlal in later films of this category.

 Personal life

 Family

 Prem Nazir was married to Habeeba Beevi and they have one son and three daughters.
-Laila (settled at Calicut), Rasiya (married to Mr. Hashim, Businessman from Kannur & settled at Chennai) – both elder to Shanavas.
-The youngest daughter is Rita (married to Doctor Sharafuddin of Punalur & settled at Muscat).
+Laila, Rasiya – both older than Shanavas.
+The youngest daughter is Rita.
 Shanavas's wife Ayisha Beevi is the daughter of the eldest sister of Prem Nazir, Suleikha Beevi.
 Prem Nazir's son Shanavas acted in few films as well but could not succeed like his father.
 Third generation of Prem Nazir, Shanavas's son Shameer Khan, acted in a Malayalam film, Uppukandam Brothers Back in Action.

 Prem Nazir's younger brother Prem Nawas (Abdul Wahab) also acted in a few films.
 Although he was the first in the family to begin acting in movies, he later began producing films – Agniputhri, Thulaavarsham, Poojakku Edukatha Pookkal, Neethi and Keni, to name a few.
 Prem Nawas's only son, Prem Kishore has also had a stint with the industry by acting in two Malayalam films – Vacation and Thaskaraputran.
-Prem Nawas has the distinction of acting in the first ever colour film made in Malayalam – Kandam Vechu Kottu.
+Prem Nawas has the distinction of acting in the first ever colour film made in Malayalam – Kandam Becha Kottu.